-- D14 Construction activities associated with the SSI must be undertaken during the following standard construction hours: - (a) 7:00 am to 6:00 pm Mondays to Fridays, inclusive; and - (b) 8:00 am to 1:00 pm Saturdays; - (c) at no time on Sundays or public holidays. - D15 Notwithstanding condition D14, tunnelling may be undertaken 24 hours, seven days per week.
-Other activities associated with tunnelling (such as spoil haulage only if approved under the Spoil Management Plan, deliveries, work area establishment, temporary road and intersection modifications, roads/cut-and-cover/dive structures and approach roads and ramps, excavation and ground support, civil, mechanical, and electrical, and ventilation facilities construction) may be undertaken outside of the hours specified in condition D14 where allowed in accordance with condition D17. - D16 Activities resulting in impulsive or tonal noise emissions must only be undertaken: - (a) between the hours of 8:00 am to 6:00 pm Monday to Friday; - (b) between the hours of 8:00 am to 1:00 pm Saturday; and - (c) in continuous blocks not exceeding three hours each with a minimum respite from those activities and works of not less than one hour between each block.
+- D12 Construction activities associated with the SSI must be undertaken during the following standard construction hours: - (a) 7:00 am to 6:00 pm Mondays to Fridays, inclusive; - (b) 8:00 am to 1:00 pm Saturdays; and - (c) at no time on Sundays or public holidays. - D13 Notwithstanding condition D12, tunnelling may be undertaken 24 hours, seven days per week.
+Other activities associated with tunnelling (such as spoil haulage if approved under the Spoil Management Plan, deliveries, work area establishment, temporary road and intersection modifications, roads/cut-and-cover/dive structures and approach roads and ramps, excavation and ground support, civil, mechanical, and electrical, and ventilation facilities construction) may be undertaken outside of the hours specified in condition D12 where allowed in accordance with condition D15. - D14 Except as permitted by an EPL, activities resulting in impulsive or tonal noise emissions must only be undertaken: - (a) between the hours of 8:00 am to 6:00 pm Monday to Friday; - (b) between the hours of 8:00 am to 1:00 pm Saturday; and - (c) in continuous blocks not exceeding three hours each with a minimum respite from those activities and works of not less than one hour between each block.